zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 #### Artifact Visualizations

 ZenML automatically saves visualizations for many common data types.
-Using the `visualize()` method you can programmatically show these visualizations in Jupyer notebooks:
+Using the `visualize()` method you can programmatically show these visualizations in Jupyter notebooks:

 ```python
 output.visualize()